Tideswell: Facilities and activities

 Tideswell Sports Complex was built in 2001 following a £1.2 million Sports Lottery grant and substantial fund-raising in the village.
 There are two football pitches, a floodlit multi-use area with two tennis courts and five-a-side pitches marked out, a cricket ground, crown-green bowling area, a skate-park and two pavilions.
 The town has a football team, Tideswell United, and they play in the Hope Valley League 'A' Division.
 They also run a reserve side competing in the Hope Valley League B Division as Tideswell United Blue Star.
 The ground has floodlights for midweek games, one of few sides at such a low level to use them.
-The bowling club competes in local leagues, the cricket and tennis clubs compete in local friendly matches.
+The bowling club competes in local leagues, and the cricket and tennis clubs compete in local friendly matches.

 The village has a long theatrical tradition, Tideswell Theatre having been formed over 200 years ago to perform leading plays of the time.
 It was revived in 2002 to bring professional-quality theatre, music, dance and comedy to the area.
 Tideswell Community Players are one of the oldest drama groups in the country, formed in 1929.
 Until the 1960s the village also had its own cinema, The Picturehouse.
 Tideswell Cinema was revived in 2005 to bring film once more to the community, with screenings for three seasons at Bishop Pursglove School's hall, before relocating in 2008 to the upper storey of The George Hotel.
-A number of musical ensembles are also active in the village – notably Tideswell Male Voice Choir and The Tideswell Singers.
+A number of musical ensembles are also active in the village – notably Tideswell Male Voice Choir and the Tideswell Singers.

+Media

+Local TV coverage is provided by BBC Yorkshire and BBC East Midlands on BBC One and ITV Yorkshire and ITV Central on ITV1.
+Television signals are received from either the Emley Moor transmitter via the Tideswell Moor relay transmitter or the Waltham transmitter via the Stanton Moor relay transmitter.

+Local radio stations are BBC Radio Derby, Capital Midlands and Greatest Hits Radio Derbyshire (High Peak) (formerly High Peak Radio).

+The village is served by the local newspapers the Peak Advertiser and Buxton Advertiser.